CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

       python csvGeneID2fasta.py [DE gene csv file] [tabular txt file] [fasta file]
 ```

+The full script is called [csvGeneID2fasta.sh](/entap/csvGeneID2fasta.sh) which is located at entap folder.

 It will create a fasta file called “fasta_out.fasta” which will include the protein fasta sequences which we will be using for the enTAP job.

 ```bash